Home/Meats/Guanciale

 Guanciale and Zucchini Noodles

-A light and flavorful dish featuring spiralized zucchini noodles tossed with crispy guanciale and fresh herbs for a healthy twist.
+A light and refreshing dish featuring spiralized zucchini tossed with crispy guanciale, cherry tomatoes, and fresh basil.

 Ingredients